 Description

-SUBSIDIARY FEATURES: either side of the memorial cross, two polished granite pillars record the commemorated names.
-To the front of the memorial, a square kerbed area filled with stone chippings includes a small stone inscribed “WHEN YOU GO HOME, TELL THEM OF US/ AND SAY – FOR YOUR TOMORROWS/ WE GAVE OUR TODAY.”
-These structures are excluded from the listing.
+On either side of the memorial cross, there are two polished granite pillars that display the names of those commemorated.
+In front of the memorial, there is a square kerbed area filled with stone chippings, which includes a small stone inscribed with the words: "WHEN YOU GO HOME, TELL THEM OF US AND SAY – FOR YOUR TOMORROWS WE GAVE OUR TODAY."
+These additional structures are not included in the listing.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.